Tuesday, 20 January 2009

 Time&Location;

-Set in the year 2009, modern.
+Time; Set in the year 2009, modern.
 Opening sequence will be set at night, typical cliché setting for a slasher flick murder victim.

 Location; The sequence shall be filmed at Morgan's house.
 We shall do an establishing shot of the street and house to set the location.
 Very important shot, as this shall be done following the killer to the house.